Exclusive Interview with Zmiya Mochoruk 30/08 /2010

 at single piece and being owned by it.

-Q: What reaction from a viewer makes you happiest?
+Q: What reaction from the audience makes you happy?

 A: The one that cracks their glass bubble. even just a little bit.